Required Minimum Distributions (RMDs): What They Are, How They Work, and How We Plan Around Them

 This exception applies only to certain employer-sponsored plans.
 It does not apply to IRAs or old employer plans and is not available to business owners who own 5% or more of the sponsoring company.
 Because the rules are narrow and mistakes can be costly, this exception should always be reviewed carefully.

-What If You Do Not Need the RMD Income?
+What If You Don't Need the RMD Income?

 The IRS requires that money come out of pre-tax retirement accounts and that taxes be paid.
 What you do with the funds afterward is entirely your decision.